ConanMercer/Classification_of_wine/README.md

 # Classification_of_wine
-This Jupyter Notebook looks at a Wine dataset.
+This Jupyter Notebook looks at a now famous Wine dataset.

 This project uses data visualization, analysis, and machine learning.